Help Center

 Materials, technology and processes

 5-axis milling is a CNC process where the tool moves simultaneously on 5 axes (X, Y, Z plus 2 rotational axes), allowing undercuts and complex geometries to be reached in a single operation.
 In dental, this enables milling Toronto Bridges, implant bars, and structures with angles up to 30° without repositioning the workpiece.
 The result is superior marginal precision (±10 µm) and smoother surfaces compared to 3 or 4-axis milling.
-Dentra uses ZirkonZahn M2 (latest generation) and M1 milling machines.
+Dentra's design files are optimized for 5-axis milling.

 The designation indicates the percentage of yttria (Y₂O₃) stabilizer in the zirconia.
 3Y-TZP (3 mol%) has the highest flexural strength (~1,200 MPa) but low translucency: it's ideal for copings and posterior structures.
 4Y-PSZ (4 mol%) balances strength (~800 MPa) and translucency: it's the most common compromise for monolithic posterior and anterior restorations.
 5Y-PSZ (5 mol%) has maximum translucency, similar to lithium disilicate, but lower strength (~650 MPa): it's suited for aesthetic anteriors and inlays/onlays.
 Some multi-layer zirconia discs combine all three layers to optimize aesthetics and strength.

 Dry milling works pre-sintered material ("green" or "white" state) without coolant: it's faster and used for zirconia, PMMA, and wax.
 The piece is then sintered in an oven at 1,450-1,550 °C, shrinking by 20-25%.
 Wet milling uses a water jet as coolant and works already-sintered or very hard materials (titanium, cobalt-chrome, glass ceramics).
 It's slower but doesn't require subsequent sintering.
-Dentra uses both techniques depending on the material and restoration type.
+The choice between the two techniques depends on the material and restoration type.

 A Toronto Bridge is a full-arch fixed prosthesis screwed onto 4-6 implants, replacing all teeth in an arch.
 Digital design starts from the intraoral scan or master model: first the internal bar (metal or zirconia frame that screws onto the implants) is designed, then the outer structure with the teeth.
-Dentra designs Toronto Bridges using the ZirkonZahn system, including a custom frame, internal bar with screw access holes, and teeth in layered or monolithic zirconia.
+Dentra designs Toronto Bridges digitally, including a custom frame, internal bar with screw access holes, and teeth in layered or monolithic zirconia.
 The process includes clinical validation before definitive milling.

 In dental, photopolymeric resins certified for medical use are used, divided by wavelength: 385 nm resins offer greater precision for fine details (diagnostic models, surgical guides), while 405 nm resins polymerize faster and are used for temporaries and devices for intraoral permanence.
 Class IIa certified resins (MDR 2017/745) can remain in the mouth for up to 2 years.
-Dentra uses both technologies to ensure the most suitable material for each clinical application.
+The choice between the two technologies depends on the clinical application.

 EU Regulation 2017/745 on Medical Devices (MDR) replaces the previous Directive 93/42/EEC and establishes stricter requirements for the production and marketing of medical devices in the EU.
 For a dental lab, MDR compliance involves: complete traceability of materials and processes, technical documentation for each custom device, a declaration of conformity with each delivered work, and a post-market surveillance system.
-Dentra is MDR 2017/745 compliant and provides a declaration of conformity with every job.
+Dentra's design complies with MDR 2017/745 requirements for traceability and technical documentation of the design.

 Ceramic layering is the process of manually layering feldspathic or glass ceramic on the zirconia structure to reproduce the natural appearance of the tooth.
 The technician applies ceramic powders (dentin, enamel, transparent, opalescent) layer by layer, firing in an oven at 800-950 °C after each application.
 Colors and staining are used for chromatic characterization.
-Dentra uses CZR/Noritake, Ivoclar, and Miyo micro-layering ceramics to achieve natural aesthetic results.
+Dentra designs both layered and monolithic solutions, defining morphology and chromatic characterization in the project.
 The monolithic alternative (without layering) involves coloring and glazing directly on the milled zirconia.

 A surgical guide is a device that guides the surgeon in the precise placement of implants during surgery.
 It is digitally designed starting from the patient's CBCT (CT scan) and intraoral scan, planning the position, angle, and depth of each implant.
 The guide is then 3D printed with certified biocompatible resin and includes metal sleeves that guide the implant drills.
 This approach (guided surgery) reduces operating times, increases precision, and improves the predictability of results compared to freehand surgery.